 It is the student's responsibility to register for courses and exams.

-Registration deadlines for re-exams and make-up exams are published on the website.
+Registration deadlines for re-exams exams are published on the website.

 Exam dates will be published on www.sdu.dk.
 The student is responsible for keeping himself/herself informed about exam details.